szrlee/szrlee.github.io/content/_index.md

       title: Research Highlights
       text: |-
         {{% callout note %}}
           My research is dedicated to developing **trustworthy AI agents** that operate reliably in complex, uncertain, and dynamic environments involving human interaction.
-Data scarcity is the central challenge.
 By advancing fundamental theory in **uncertainty quantification**, **exploration strategies**, and **LLM reasoning and decision-making**, I design scalable algorithms that enhance the trustworthiness of AI agents.
 This work bridges foundational theory with practical applications across reinforcement learning (**RL**) and large language models (**LLMs**), contributing to both theoretical advancements and impactful real-world solutions.

           My contributions have led to significant advancements in reinforcement learning, language model reasoning, and human-AI interaction.
 Recognized at premier venues such as ICML, NeurIPS, ICLR, AISTATS, ISMP, and INFORMS, my work has also received honors like the **2024 Daoyuan Forum Best Paper** and the **2024 IEEE SAM Best Student Paper Award**.